-Three Ways Kendall Jenner Became A Feminist Supermodel In Her Own Right
+Three Ways Kendall Jenner Became A Feminist Supermodel In Her Own Way

 Kendall Jenner made a feminist statement in La Perla’s Spring 2017 campaign.
 The brand wants to sell more than good looks and lingerie.
 Taken under the new creative direction of Julia Haart, and shot by Steven Klein, the campaign is about “the liberation of every woman from the need to suffer for beauty,” reports Entertainment Tonight.

-The ad shows Jenner, Isabeli Fontana, and Liu Wen posing against a backdrop of feminist symbols such as broken glass, a burning bra, and a Victorian-era corset.
+The ad shows Jenner, Isabeli Fontana, and Liu Wen posing against a backdrop of feminist symbols such as broken glass, a burning bra, and a Victoria-era corset.
 The ad campaign shows a softer and more relaxed side to lingerie, as it’s not intended to constrict the female body.
 In some of the photos, Jenner is seen wearing a red lace bustier, a black suit, and a cream-colored lace-up bustier with a matching skirt.

 Freeing the Nipple